 “Sure enough,” said Richard.
 He continued along the path as he pulled another shell from a belt pouch and loaded it into the gun.

 Holly didn’t hesitate in following after him.
 She decided to leave the rest of the conversation for later, when there was less of a risk of something big hearing them and deciding to find out what creatures made such strange sounds, and whether they might be good to eat.

-The path opened up at the creak, which she heard before they saw.
+The path opened up at the creek, which she heard before they saw.
 And there was Hector, floating at chest height while his display showed an orange standby light.
-Holly tapped him a few times, setting him to spinning, and he woke with a greeting half-way out before she could shush him with a finger at her lips.
+Holly tapped him a few times, setting him to spinning, and he woke with a greeting halfway out before she could shush him with a finger at her lips.

 Hector bobbed up and down, his version of a nod.

 Richard kept his gun in both hands for the walk back, and Holly’s eyes and ears probed every bit of foliage large enough and dense enough to hide the cat, or any other predator.
 It didn’t reappear.
 Back at the cabin, they had a lunch of reheated stew.

 Sitting in the cramped cabin, her knees pulled up tight to her chest, Holly stared the small robot down.
 Richard and his shotgun were out rechecking his traps, leaving her alone to think about what he’d said, and what she was going to do next.
 The rush from encountering the big cat was fading, and in its place she felt that restless anger coming back.

 For his part, Hector made the small cabin feel even smaller by darting back and forth, up and down, to examine every object in view, from the books on the shelves to bits of old gear and tools hanging from hooks or piled in corners.
 Finally, she’d had enough.
 “Staying inside is a privilege, not a right, Hector.
 Either you stop that, or else.”